 To execute a money transfer, you’ll usually be charged a fee, and like balance transfers, this is typically a percentage of the money you are transferring over.
 You’ll also pay interest on the amount, though this can vary depending on whether you can secure a promotional rate.
 Lastly, there tend to be restrictions regarding the minimum amount you can transfer, and usually you will not be able to use a money transfer for a foreign account.

 It depends on what you need.
 A balance transfer is moving your debt from one account to another so that the overall interest rate is lower when you make repayments.
-If you are just looking to clear your debt in a shorter time, this could be a good option.
+If you are just looking to clear your debt in a shorter time, a balance transfer credit card could be a better option.
 It is not a good idea to use a balance transfer if you are just planning to spend or withdraw cash.

 Whilst a money transfer will supply you ready cash to pay for one-off items or debts.
 It enables you to pay off that amount in instalments.
-If you need to pay an unexpected bill or clear your overdraft, this could be a better option.
+If you need to pay an unexpected bill or clear your overdraft, a money transfer credit card could be a better option.

 There are a few things you need to consider before you go for either a money transfer or a balance transfer.